African American Network

 Contact the African American Network

-Step 1: Visit the calendar listing for performances that have the AAN ticket offer available.
-(AAN tickets usually become available 1-4 weeks ahead of the concert date with newly eligible concerts typically added on Thursday afternoons.)
+Step 1: Visit the calendar listing for performances that have the African American Network ticket offer available.
+(Promo code “AAN” will automatically be activated.
+African American Network tickets usually become available 1-4 weeks ahead of the concert date with newly eligible concerts typically added on Thursday afternoons.)

 Step 2: Choose your preferred concert.
 All seats available with this special offer will display on the seat map.
 Select your seats and add to your order.